risk-first/website/Debugging-Bets.md

 3. In each case, I am trading _time_ to change the risk profile of the problem.
 By reducing to zero the likelihood of some risks, I am increasing the likelihood of those left.
 So a good test would:
  - a.
 Bisect probability space 50/50.
 That way the information is maximised.
  - b.
 Require the least time-stake up-front in order to learn the information.
+4. Could I have tested `H4` first?
+It was, after all the most likely thing in the first place.
+If I could have proved that straight off, it would definitely have been better, but I don't think I _could have_, since I also had the certificates issue in play.
+5. What would have definitely been _worse_ would have been trying something long-winded out that doesn't end up proving anything.
+A long-running bet which doesn't prove a hypothesis one way or the other is the biggest loss of all.

 ## Suitability

 I have a feeling that this is really the process I use for _every_ bug, whether I am conscious of it or not:  generating hypotheses, ruling some of them out by comparing to the facts I know, and then testing the remaining ones.
 However, I think most of the time (maybe as a result of being a developer for a long period) I don't have to do this consciously.
 It just _happens_.

 Also, I am super-lazy.
 I'm always trying to rule of out the hypotheses with the least effort.
 Usually, that means lashing together some arrangement of stuff just so see what happens (like the switching identities stuff above).
-If testing a hypothesis starts to look onerous, I'll try and find some clever trick to reduce that efforts.
+If testing a hypothesis starts to look onerous, I'll try and find some clever trick to reduce that effort.

 Perhaps you have a different process?
 Is there another one?
 I'd really like to know about it if so.
 Please join the GitHub Risk-First team and tell me about it!